 History Center

-The Atlanta History Center’s approach to storytelling creates a special space for dialogue, discovery, and meaning that gives rise to a multidimensional, shared understanding of our city by connecting people, history, and culture.
-The newest exhibition, Fair Play: The Bobby Jones Story, opened in the Imlay Gallery on March 17, 2017 in honor of Jones’ birthday.
+The Atlanta History Center’s approach to storytelling creates a special space for dialogue, discovery, and meaning, connecting people, culture and history to cultivate understanding of our shared history.
+The exhibition, Fair Play: The Bobby Jones Story, opened in the Imlay Gallery on March 17, 2017 in honor of Jones’ birthday, and is preparing for the 100th anniversary of Jones’ golf Grand Slam in 2030.

 Camp